Osnaga-Robert/internship-tasks-tremend/1-linux/README.md

 ## 5. Install and verify that Nginx service is running

-- apt install nginx -> Press Y to confirm
+- apt install nginx -y
 - service nginx start -> to start the service
 - service nginx status -> to check the status of the service (active)